OperTosik/cs2-betting/README.md

 ### Agents

 Agent 1: CatBoost classifier is used for predict probably of win team_A.
+The probability calibration prevents the agent 2 from overbetting.

 Agent 2: Proximal Policy Optimization algorithm return actions: